 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

 You make a call.
-Then, either you can't hear the person you called, or they can't hear you.
-Or, maybe the same problem happens when someone calls you.
+But you can't hear the person's voice, or they can't hear you.
+What can you do?

-To fix the problem, isolate the cause.
-Is your phone equipment damaged, or is there something wrong with your phone service?
+To fix the problem, first you need to isolate the cause.
+Is your phone damaged, or is there something wrong with your phone service?
 Does the problem happen on ALL calls from ALL phones?
-Maybe it only occurs during certain calls, certain times of day or even specific numbers.
+Read on for more ways to figure out the source of the problem.

 Most phones have adjustable volume controls.
-If you pick up the receiver and can't hear anyone talking, check (and increase) the volume.
-(Note: If people at a particular number keep commenting that they can't hear you, have them check their speaker volume.)
+If you pick up the receiver and can't hear anyone talking, check the volume setting and try turning it up.
+Note: If people at a particular number keep commenting that they can't hear you, ask them to check their speaker volume.

-If you have a cordless phone, the batteries could be weak and need a charge.
-Swap them for some fresh ones and see if that solves the problem.
+If you have a cordless phone, the batteries might need to be charged.
+Swap them out with fresh ones and see if that solves the problem.

-If the problem only happens with one phone, try plugging a different phone into that phone's jack.
-Next, place a call from the new phone to see if the issue is resolved.
+If the problem only seems to happen on one phone, try plugging a different phone into that same jack.
+Then make a call from the new phone to see if the issue is resolved; if not, there could be a problem with that jack.

 How many things do you have plugged into your phone jacks?
 Each line can only support so much.
 Unplug all your equipment and then plug in each device one by one.
 When the problem shows up again, you know you've reached the maximum load capacity for your phone line.